1.2 GETTING STARTED

 -unmapped

-use invisible output windows (useful for creating animations and GIF files, or to create metafiles when window resizing is needed.
-In this case you can create metafiles, using any SET WINDOW/SIZE or /ASPECT commands required.
+use invisible output windows (useful for creating metafiles when window resizing is needed.
+You can create metafiles, using any SET WINDOW/SIZE or /ASPECT commands required.
 Then use gksm2ps to convert to postscript, using gksm2ps options to control orientation and sizing.)

 -help